isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 ## Packages

-Functionality is spread across packages in the `@recast-navigation/*` organization, with the `recast-navigation` acting as an umbrella package.
+Functionality is spread across packages in the `@recast-navigation/*` organization.

-You can choose between picking the scoped packages you need, or using the umbrella `recast-navigation` package, which provides additional entrypoints for specific frameworks and libraries.
+The `recast-navigation` package is the umbrella package for core packages, and has entrypoints for `@recast-navigation/core` and `@recast-navigation/generators`.

 All packages ship as ECMAScript modules, and are compatible with Node.js and browser environments.